Putney to Wimbledon line: Growth of traffic

 There were 103 trains each way daily on the line in 1904, the last full year of steam operation on the District line to Wimbledon; about half were District workings.
 By 1911 the total had grown to 157, of which 93 were District.
 The route was operated by mechanical signalling, and it was at capacity.
 New intermediate signal boxes were opened at Cromer Road (Southfields) and Revelstoke Road (Wimbledon Park) to shorten the sections.
 The LSWR was in the habit of delaying District Railway trains during very busy times such as race days while the crowds cleared the stations.
 In 1911 there were 19 race days, and 85 District trains had to be cancelled.
 Meanwhile the District was carrying traffic which had increased by 76% since 1907.

-The LSWR as owner of the route was under pressure to quadruple the line, and in fact this was authorised by the Metropolitan District Railway Act of 1912.
+The LSWR as owner of the route was under pressure to quadruple the line, and in fact this was authorised by the Metropolitan District Railway Act 1912.
 The LSWR would carry out the work, providing a western pair of tracks for the District's exclusive use; Wimbledon station would also be enlarged.
 However no work on the widening had been done before the conditions of World War I made a start impossible, although an extra terminal platform was provided at the Wimbledon North station by the LSWR.
 From 9 March 1914 the District operated a ten-minute all-day service to Wimbledon, increased to six minutes at rush hours.